Skip to main content

 Be specific about what you're trying to solve:

-• How much time does this cost per week?
+• How much time does this problem cost per week?

 • How much money (lost sales, inefficiency)?